FAQs for the New Home Barista

 Why don't these coffee machines have buttons?

 A secondary reason is that buttons takes away that hands-on manual coffee machine feeling.
-Driving a powerful manual Italian coffee machine is a lot of fun - like driving a V8 !!!
+Driving a powerful manual coffee machine is a lot of fun - like driving a V8 !!!

 Are manual lever machines better than traditional machines?